Blog Nutrition Craving Salt Before Period: What Does It Mean And What To Do About It

 See also

-Let us face it.
-When you are stress eating the last thing you will be thinking of snacking on is healthy foods like celery sticks.
-Instead of that, you will be thinking of fatty, crunchy and salty snacks like crisps.
-Experts acknowledge that these foods will make you feel better briefly, but later make you feel guilty and possibly worse (2).
+Let’s face it.
+When you’re stress eating, the last thing you’ll be thinking of snacking on is healthy foods such as celery sticks.
+Instead, you’ll be thinking of fatty, crunchy, and salty snacks such as crisps.
+Experts acknowledge that these foods will make you feel better briefly, but make you feel guilty later and possibly worsen your physical symptoms (2).

 See also

 Look for something you can do that draws your attention away from unhealthy eating.
 For example, you can choose to draw, dance, play basketball, or take a brisk walk.
 If not, you can always substitute these unhealthy salt cravings with healthy ones.
-For instance, instead of taking that bag of potato chips, opt for some carrot or celery sticks.
-Try to make it something both interesting and healthy, since what you are actually craving is excitement.
+For example, instead of taking a bag of potato chips, opt for some carrot or celery sticks.
+Try to make it something interesting and healthy, as what you’re actually craving is excitement.

 Addison’s Disease

-The other reason behind salt craving right before PMS (or at any other time) could be Addison’s disease.
+Another reason behind salt craving right before PMS (or at any other time) could be Addison’s disease.
 According to Medical News Today, Addison’s disease is also referred to as adrenal insufficiency.
-It occurs when the outer layer of the adrenal glands are damaged (5).
+It occurs when the outer layer of the adrenal glands is damaged (7).

 • A hemorrhage